 The New Hampshire accent shares characteristics of Massachusetts, Maine and sometimes Vermont accents.
 It’s less pronounced in the southern tier of the state because of all the Massholes who moved there.

-A key line of demarcation in New Hampshire is Franconia Notch, where the Old Man of the Mountain – known simply as the ‘Old Man’ – used to live until he collapsed in 2003.
-If you live north of the Notch (called a ‘pass’ or a ‘gap’ elsewhere), you say people who live south of the Notch come from ‘Down Below.’
-You live ‘Up Above.’
+New Hampshire has a key line of demarcation: Franconia Notch.
+The Old Man of the Mountain – known simply as the ‘Old Man’ – used to live there until he collapsed in 2003.
+If you live north of the Notch (called a “pass” or a “gap” elsewhere), you live “Up Above.”
+You say people who live south of the Notch come from “Down Below.”

 R-lessness and Ahs

-To confuse matters, words that originally end in ‘ah’ are pronounced ‘r.’
-‘Linda’ becomes ‘Linder’ and ‘idea’ becomes ‘idear.’
+To confuse matters, words that originally end in ‘ah’ are pronounced “r.”
+“Linda” becomes “Linder” and ‘idea’ becomes “idear.”
 Americer is north of Cuber, which is south of Florider.
-So many snowbirds go to Florider that John Durkin, a candidate from Franklin, N.H., campaigned for U.S. Senate there back in the 1970s.
+So many snowbirds go to Florider that John Durkin, a candidate from Franklin, N.H., campaigned for U.S. Senate theyah back in the 1970s.

-The broad ‘a’ is another feature of the New Hampshire accent.
-It’s heard in words like aunt, father, laugh, half and can’t.
+The broad “a” is another feature of the New Hampshire accent.
+You can hear it in words like aunt, father, laugh, half and can’t.

 New Hampshire has its own unique words, shared with other Eastern and Northern New Englanders.
-A soda is a soft drink, a brook is a creek and a sneaker is an athletic shoe that used to be made in Berlin (pronounced BER-lin) before the factory moved to Chiner.
+A soda is a soft drink and a brook is a creek.
+A sneaker is an athletic shoe that used to be made in Berlin (pronounced BER-lin) before the factory moved to Chiner.

 You can fish for hornpout in New Hampshire during mud season, but you probably want to stay indoors during black fly season.
+You can also fish in the wintertime if you have a bobhouse to take onto the ice.
 Hamburg is what you eat on a bulkie roll with a side of French fries and a frappe.

-Audiobook narrator Matt Haynes studied the New Hampshire accent in case he had to narrate a book with a character from New Hampshire.
+Audiobook narrator Matt Haynes studied the accent in case he had to narrate a book with a character from New Hampshire.
 He found some further refinements based on the sound going toward the lower molars.
-(In Maine they go to the higher molars)
+(In Maine they go to the higher molars.)